alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

 + Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
 + Run `./SHM_Manage_VMs.ps1 -shmId <shm id> -Action EnsureStarted -Group All` to restart the SHM
 + For each SRE, run `./SRE_Manage_VMs.ps1 -shmId <shm id> -sreId <sre id> -Action EnsureStarted`

+### :warning: Troubleshooting

+Note that if the Azure subscription that you have deployed into runs out of credit, the SHM and/or SRE will be shutdown automatically.

+## :anger: Tear down SHM package mirrors

+During normal usage of the SHM, you should not need to tear down the package mirrors.
+However, if you no longer have any SREs at a particular tier and you want to save on the costs of running the mirrors, you might decide to do so.

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
++ Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
++ Tear down the package mirrors by running `./Teardown_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
++ This will take **a few minutes** to run.

+## :end: Remove a deployed Safe Haven

+### :fire: Tear down an SRE

+In order to tear down an SRE, use the following procedure:

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [GitHub](https://github.com/alan-turing-institute/data-safe-haven).
++ Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount` .
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
+  + Run `./SRE_Teardown.ps1 -shmId <SHM ID> -sreId <SRE ID>`.

+### :fire: Tear down the SHM

+In order to tear down the SHM, use the following procedure (you may skip the tearing down of package mirrors, unless this is the specific thing you wanted to do):

+#### :unlock: Disconnect from the Azure Active Directory

+Connect to the **SHM Domain Controller (DC1)** via Remote Desktop Client over the SHM VPN connection

++ Log in as a **domain** user (ie. `<admin username>@<SHM domain>`) using the username and password obtained from the Azure portal.
++ If you see a warning dialog that the certificate cannot be verified as root, accept this and continue.
++ Open Powershell as an administrator
+  + Navigate to `C:\Installation`
+  + Run `.\Disconnect_AD.ps1`
+  + You will need to provide login credentials (including MFA if set up) for `<admin username>@<SHM domain>`
++ Full disconnection of the Azure Active Directory can take up to 72 hours but is typically less.
+If you are planning to install a new SHM connected to the same Azure Active Directory you may find the `AzureADConnect` installation step requires you to wait for the previous disconnection to complete.

+#### :collision: Tear down any attached SREs then the SHM

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
++ Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
++ Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
++ For each SRE attached to the SHM, do the following:
+  + Tear down the SRE by running `./SRE_Teardown.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the relevant config file
++ Tear down the SHM by running `./SHM_Teardown.ps1 -shmId <SHM ID>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.